Ways to Show a Home Safely for Sellers and Realtors on Long Island

 - Tell your family and/or friends in advance.

 Advise family members or friends the date(s) and time(s) you will be showing the home.
 If it is not your home, be sure to let them know the address as well.
-Mobile apps like StaySafe, bSafe, and Bugle can keep your loved ones aware of your location and help you get out of a possibly dangerous situation.
+Mobile apps like StaySafe and bSafe can keep your loved ones aware of your location and help you get out of a possibly dangerous situation.

 - Meet interested parties in a public place first.